alexiscolin/vue-timeselector/README.md

 ### Custom modal box

-Vue-timeselector component let you choose what kind of information you want to display in the modal box (aka the picker).
+Vue-timeselector component lets you choose what kind of information you want to display in the modal box (aka the picker).
 You can choose to give your users access to **hours**, **minutes**, **seconds**.
 Furthermore, you can disable any of them by using the following props:

 * `:displayHours="false"` - {Boolean} *optionnal* - default: `true`
 * `:displayMinutes="false"` - {Boolean} *optionnal* - default: `true`